↑

 Instructions

-• In a small bowl mix the 1/4 cup softened butter, 1/4 cup of sugar, 1/4 cup of brown sugar, and 1/4 cup of flour, the cloves, and cinnamon.
+• In a small bowl mix the softened butter, sugar sugar, brown sugar, and ¼ cup flour, the cloves, and cinnamon.
+Set aside.

-• Sprinkle half of the topping over the cake dough, place the peach slices over the entire surface, and sprinkle the remaining topping to cover the Kuchen.
+• Sprinkle half of the spiced topping over the cake batter in the prepared pan.
+Arrange the peach slices over the entire surface, and sprinkle the rest of topping to cover the Kuchen (you should have a layer of the cake batter, half the spiced topping, all the peaches, and the remaining spiced topping in the pan).

 • Bake on the center rack in the oven for 30-35 minutes.
 Check the cake with a toothpick at 30 minutes and if it comes out with crumbs on it, it's done.